 The answer to the question ‘why?’ is such valuable information that can help you design and get better results.

-Useful tools for information architects
+6. What tools do information architects use?

 1. Pen and paper